The Human Canon

 As the practice takes root, host a circle, carry the canon into your city, and help form others.

 “A canon becomes living when it becomes a calendar.
 A passage becomes powerful when it becomes a question.
-A sermon becomes real when it becomes an act.”
+A spoken reflection becomes real when it becomes an act.”

 The method in practice